clearlinux/how-to-clear/04-mixing.md

 Use "mixer [command] --help" for more information about a command.
 ```

-This is also the last chance to double check that `mixer` is
+This is also your last chance to double check that `mixer` is
 functionally complete and you don't need to install any more Clear
 Linux OS bundles.